realjoshharrison/jquery-disablescroll/README.md

 Disables scrolling from scrollbars, mousewheels, touchmoves and keypresses on a given scrollable element, typically `$(window)`.

-Use it while jQuery is animating the scroll position for a guaranteed super-smooth ride!
+Use it while jQuery is animating the scroll position for a super-smooth ride!

 Demo